Kong/kong-cloudtrails-integration/readme.md

 For the Kong integration with the CloudTrail Lake,an AWS Lambda function in combination with AWS ElastiCache-Redis are deployed into existing VPC where the Kong Global Control Plane resides.
 The lambda function will strictly call the /audit/requests endpoint, process and remove duplicate entries by evaluating existing keys in Redis before transforming and submitting the audit log entries to cloudtrails.
 Each request_id retrieved from Kong comes with a defined TTL.
 All new entries are validated against Redis, and similiary any new entries are submitted to Redis.
 Finally, AWS CloudWatch is used to schedule the lambda function so that it will process audit logs on an hourly schedule.

+This integration will incur an additional costs.
+For more details to approximate the addtional cost per hour, please review the AWS documentation [AWS ElastiCache][elasticache] and AWS [Lambda Pricing][lambda].

 ## Getting Started

 ### Requirements

 There are 3 major steps to have kong audit logs publish to CloudTrail Lake with this project:

-1. Have created an AWS Channel to CloudTrail and can provide the Channel ARN.
+1. Have created a Channel to CloudTrail and can provide the Channel ARN.

 2. Enable and configure audit logs on the Kong Global Control Plane.